baraakilany/Stockly-stock-trading-web-application-/README.md

 * **`main`** 📱 – Source code for the **Flutter Mobile App** (Android & iOS)
 * **`website`** 💻 – Source code for the **Web Application** (HTML, Tailwind CSS, JavaScript)

+---# Stockly 📈
+Your personal gateway to smarter investing

+Welcome to **Stockly**, a university project built to provide users with a comprehensive stock analysis and portfolio tracking experience.
+The application is available as both a **mobile app** and a **web platform**, giving users the flexibility to stay connected to the markets anytime, anywhere.

+---

+## 📁 Branch Structure

+This repository is organized into two primary branches:

+- **`main` 📱** – Source code for the Flutter Mobile App (Android & iOS)
+- **`website` 💻** – Source code for the Web Application (HTML, Bootstrap, JavaScript)

+---

 ## ✨ Features